 Sore throats can have a range of causes.
-Common cold viruses are usually to blame.
-In rarer cases, sore throats are caused by an infection of the tonsils (tonsillitis).
-This infection is often bacterial, or sometimes viral.
+They usually result from an inflammation of the throat caused by cold viruses.
+This can also affect the palatine tonsils.
+Often simply referred to as "tonsils," these are the visible lumps of tissue on the left and right sides at the back of the throat.
+Bacterial infections of the tonsils are less common.
 But it isn’t easy to tell what kind of germs are responsible for the infection.
-Children and teenagers are much more susceptible to tonsillitis than adults are.
+Children and teenagers are much more susceptible to tonsillitis (inflammation of the tonsils) than adults are.

-Typical symptoms of acute bacterial tonsillitis include the following:
+The typical symptoms of acute tonsillitis include the following:

 - Sore throat

 - Swollen and very red tonsils with a yellowish coating

 - Difficulty swallowing